Jan Tarnowski: History

 Tarnowski was born in 1488, the son of Jan Amor Junior Tarnowski, castellan of Kraków, and his second wife Barbara of Rożnów, granddaughter of the knight Zawisza the Black.
 He was a scion of an important family clan started in the mid-14th century by Spycimir Leliwita, castellan of Kraków.
 Tarnowski had five half-siblings from his father's first marriage: Jan Amor the Elder, Jan Aleksander (d.
 1497), Katarzyna, Zofia and Elżbieta.
 He had also five half-sisters from his mother's first marriage.
 He spent his earliest years in Rożnowo and Stare Sioło.
 He was originally intended to become a priest; but after his father's death in 1500, his mentor Maciej Drzewiecki convinced Barbara of Rożnowo to abandon this plan.
 In 1501, Tarnowski was sent to the king's court; but on 17 June 1501, king John I Albert died and he returned to Rożnowo, to his mother's domain.

 In 1508, Tarnowski fought against Muscovy in the battle of Orsza; in 1509, against Moldavia in the battle of Chocim, and upon the Dniester as a commander of his own chorągiew (banner/company).
 In 1512, he was involved in the battle of Łopuszna, in which the Tatars were defeated by the Polish forces.

 He made a pilgrimage to the Holy Land, and in 1518 became a knight of the Order of the Holy Sepulchre in Jerusalem.
 He travelled extensively across Europe, and was knighted by king Manuel I of Portugal for his services against the Moors in Africa.

 Tarnowski was the owner of Tarnów, Wiewiórka, Rożnów, Przeworsk, and Stare Sioło.
 In 1522, he became castellan of Wojnicz; in 1527, voivode of the Ruthenian Voivodeship; in 1535, voivode of the Kraków Voivodeship.
 In 1536, he became castellan of Kraków and starost of Sandomierz, Stryj, Żydaczów, Dolina, Sandecz, Chmielnów, Lubaczów and Horodło.

-In 1521, he participated in the Ottoman-Habsburg wars.
+In 1521, he participated in the Ottoman–Habsburg wars.
 He was among the first Hetmans of the Polish Army after its great reforms.
 He led the Polish Army to many victories, among them the battles of Obertyn against the Moldavians in 1531, and seizing Starodub from the Muscovites and executing its defenders in 1535 during the Muscovite wars.

+In 1545, the Archbishop of Gniezno, Piotr Gamrat, granted hetman Tarnowski a papal brief with indulgences and privileges granted by Pope Paul III in 1535, and in 1547 he was awarded by Emperor Charles V with a diploma of the counts of the Holy Roman Empire - this title was to apply to the hetman and his descendants.

 Tarnowski developed, among other things, horse artillery, field hospitals financed by the government, headquarters services, and field sappers.
 Throughout his entire service as a hetman, he preached a doctrine of flexibility.

 Poet Jan Kochanowski wrote a poem O śmierci Jana Tarnowskiego (On the death of Jan Tarnowski).
 He is also one of the characters depicted in Jan Matejko's painting Prussian Homage.